ronancpl/HeavenMS/docs/feature_list.md

 * Enhanced buff system: smartly checks for the best available buff effects to be active on the player.
 * Enhanced AP auto-assigner: exactly matches AP with the needed for the player's current level, surplus assigned to the primary attribute.
 * Channel capacity bar functional and world servers with max capacity checks.
+* Disease status are now visible for other players, even when changing maps.
+* Poison damage value are now visible for other players.
 * Mastery book announcer displays droppers of needed books of a player, by reading underlying DB.
 * Custom jail system (needs provided custom wz).
 * Delete Character (requires ENABLE_PIC activated).